THE 3 PILLARS OF FIREFIGHTER PEAK PERFORMANCE

 The truth is, many injuries, illnesses, and cases of burnout are preventable with a more intentional approach to fitness and wellness.

 After more than 30 years in the fire service, I’ve seen what works and what doesn’t.
-Most firefighters don’t struggle because they lack discipline; they struggle because they don’t have a system that supports them.
+Most firefighters don’t struggle because they lack discipline.
+They struggle because they lack a system that supports them.

 That’s why I created Firefighter Peak Performance—a method built around three essential pillars that support your physical health, mental resilience, and operational readiness.